CS3450-group4/CS3450-frontend/README.md

 ## System Testing / "Unit Testing" Instructions

+Once the backend is setup run the command

+`python manage.py runserver`

 We can use the api/additem/ endpoint to post data to the database.
 Try pasting the Json snippet below into the input box at the bottom of the page, then click the post button.

 ```
 {
     "name": "frapoccino",